renovatebot/renovate/lib/modules/platform/codecommit/index.md

 ## Running Renovate

-Set up a global configuration file (config.js) for running Renovate on CodeCommit:
+Set up a global configuration file (config.js), or alternatively use CLI params or Environment variables, for running Renovate on CodeCommit:

 - Set `platform: 'codecommit'`
 - Set `repositories: ['{repository names separated by comma}']`, or alternatively use Renovate’s [autodiscover](https://docs.renovatebot.com/self-hosted-configuration/#autodiscover)

-Run Renovate with the configuration file, and it will create an onboarding Pull Request in your set repositories.
+Run Renovate and it will operate on your repositories

 ## Unsupported platform features/concepts